openmc-dev/openmc/docs/source/methods/random_ray.rst

 with external source terms via use of the naive estimator.
 In general, it is recommended to use the "hybrid" estimator, which is the default method used in OpenMC.
-If instability is encountered despite high ray densities, then the segment corrected volume estimator or naive estimators may be preferable.
+If instability is encountered despite high ray densities, then the naive estimator may be preferable.

 A table that summarizes the pros and cons, as well as recommendations for different use cases, is given in the :ref:`volume